-1) On November 15, 2018, the Company signed a new lease agreement for the Company's new offices located in Rehovot which expires in April 2024, for a monthly payment of NIS 89 thousand, (approximately \$25 thousand), with an option to extend for five additional years.
+1) On November 15, 2018, the Company signed a new lease agreement for the Company's new offices located in Rehovot which expires in April 2024, for a monthly payment of NIS 89 thousand, (approximately \$25), with an option to extend for five additional years.
 In addition, as part of the lease agreement the Company did not carry the monthly rent payment during the first five months of the lease agreement and was reimbursed for its building adjustments costs in the amount of \$689.

 As collateral for the lease agreement, a restricted deposit was pledged in favor of the property owner.
-The balance of the restricted deposit as of December 31, 2019 amounted to \$168.
+The balance of the restricted deposit as of December 31, 2020 amounted to \$181.
 The deposit is classified as a non-current asset.

-On July 28, 2016, the Company signed a lease agreement for additional space designated for its development and production activities.
+On July 28, 2016, the Company signed a lease agreement for additional space designated for its development and production activities in Rehovot.
 The lease was for three years with an option to extend for four additional years, in return for a monthly payment of NIS 30 thousand (approximately \$8.5).
 On March 24, 2019, the Company exercised its first option to extend the lease period for an additional 16 months commencing July 1, 2019.
+On September 8, 2020, the Company exercised its second option to extend the lease period for an additional 3 years commencing October 19, 2020.